jhpyle/docassemble/_docs/groups.md

 The changes to the order of elements will be saved when the user presses Continue.

+# <a name="table gather"></a>Use a table to gather the list

+It is possible to use a `table` for the initial gathering process, not just for editing an already-gathered list.
+You can do this by initializing the list with `gathered=True` and then placing something in the interview logic that forces the user to visit a page with a `table` and an `.add_action()` button.

+{% include side-by-side.html demo="tablegather" %}

+In this example, it is important that `parties.reviewed` is placed into the interview logic in the place where the user should be asked for the names of the parties.
+If this variable is not required, the `parties` list will simply be considered to be empty.

 # <a name="list collect"></a>Collect all items on one page

 By default, when gathering or editing a list item, **docassemble**